kufena/PottersREST/ReadMe.txt

 In fact, that's a whole request right there, with the content type set to application/json and the accepted type set the same, with a fully escaped and quoted string.

-I'm sure there must be a way of setting these for specific requests - what if you didn't want to use json?
+I'm sure there must be a way of setting these for each controller - what if you didn't want to use json?
 But out of the box, this is the only way I could see of getting it to pass all the way through to my controller class.

+Also, a shout out to SOAP-UI - https://www.soapui.org/ - a nice graphical tool for testing HTTP methods.